chat2desk/android-sdk-demo/README.md

 ## Getting started

-To get started, you'll need an account on Chat2Desk and channel with Online Chat.
+You'll need a Chat2Desk account account and a channel with Online Widget to get started.

 1. Retrieve the parameters from the widget settings:
 - widget token
-- server urls
+- server URLs
-2. Create the `apikey.properties` file on `app` folder with next content:
+2. Create `apikey.properties` file on `app` folder with following content:
 ````
 WIDGET_TOKEN="YOUR_WIDGET_TOKEN_HERE"
 BASE_HOST="YOUR_BASE_HOST_TOKEN_HERE"
 WS_HOST="YOUR_WS_HOST_TOKEN_HERE"
 STORAGE_HOST="YOUR_STORAGE_TOKEN_HERE"
 ````
-3. Build and run app.
+3. Build and run the app.

 ## Usage